LouisGraf/ADS2019/Slides Markdown/ADS_02_Reproducible_Research.md

 Rmarkdown
 ========================================================
+* R Markdown allows you to turn your analyses into high quality documents, reports, presentations, and dashboards in various formats (HTML, PDF, LaTex, ePUB, etc.)

 * Rmarkdown is a superset of plain Markdown.
-* It was developed to have a mrakup language that was easily readable in source.
+* It was developed to have a markup language that was easily readable in source.
 * At the same time some markup should be available. (headlines, bold, italic, etc.)
 * The source of our report is a Markdown text, which contains chunks written in R.

-    The processing chain is text.Rmd -> knitr -> text.md -> pandoc -> html, tex, doc (-> pdflatex -> pdf)
 * pandoc extends the possibilities of pure markdown.
 I.e. citations are added, which are not part of pure Markdown.

 <footer class = 'footnote'>